ripom/terraform-plan-reporter/README.md

 ### `Convert-AzDevOpsLog.ps1`

-Utility script that converts Azure DevOps pipeline log format into a clean format compatible with the parser.
+Utility script that converts manually copied Azure DevOps "View Raw Log" output into a clean format compatible with the parser.

+**Note**: This script is only needed when you manually copy/paste logs from Azure DevOps "View Raw Log" view.
+If you capture Terraform output directly in your pipeline using `terraform plan -no-color > file.log`, the output is already in the correct format and this conversion step is not required.

 #### Features